 Pochard

-Heronry behind Eastern reed bed
+Heronry behind the Eastern reed bed

-Walking back to the car I connected with a Long tailed tit flock moving through the trees,amongst them were 2 Goldcrest's and a Willow Tit,which was a real bonus.There were also good numbers of Sisken and Redpolls as I walked towards Pumphouse pool.
+Walking back to the car, I connected with a Long-tailed tit flock moving through the trees, amongst them were 2 Goldcrests and a Willow Tit, which was a real bonus.
+There were also good numbers of Siskins and Redpolls as I walked towards Pumphouse pool.

 Sisken

-On arrival at Pumphouse pool I was hoping to jam in on the Glaucous gull which was reported yesterday but again there were plenty of gulls loafing about but they were nearly all Black headed gulls and it was the same on Birchwood pool when I arrived there.I did see a Bullfinch though which has been my bogey bird of the year so far and a Woodcock was seen flying over the tip from Birchwood pool and a single Oystercatcher overhead.
+On arrival at Pumphouse pool, I was hoping to jam in on the Glaucous gull, which was reported yesterday, but again there were plenty of gulls loafing about, and they were nearly all Black headed gulls, and it was the same on Birchwood pool when I arrived there.
+I did see a Bullfinch, though, which has been my bogey bird of the year so far, and a Woodcock was seen flying over the tip from Birchwood pool and a single Oystercatcher overhead.

 Bullfinch

-Walking down Lapwing lane towards the feeding station I saw 3 Great spotted woodpeckers,Goldfinch and at least another 20 Sisken's in the trees.
+Walking down Lapwing lane towards the feeding station, I saw 3 Great spotted woodpeckers, Goldfinch and at least another 20 Siskins in the trees.

 Lapwing Lane

-On reaching the feeding station at the bottom of Lapwing lane another Woodcock was flushed and a Sparrowhawk was overhead.There was no sign of any Willow tits again on the feeders but this was probably due to the amount of squirrels knocking about I counted at least ten.
+On reaching the feeding station at the bottom of Lapwing Lane, another Woodcock was flushed.
+And a Sparrowhawk was overhead.
+There was no sign of any Willow tits again on the feeders, but this was probably due to the number of squirrels knocking about.
+I counted at least ten.

 Grey Squirrel

-Anyway on arrival at Decca pools thankfully a birder was already on the White fronted goose, it would have been trying to find a needle in a hay stack,being so distant but it was on the list showing with Pink feet.Other birds seen were Great white egret and three Short eared owls.
+Anyway, on arrival at Decca pools, thankfully, a birder was already on the White fronted goose; it would have been trying to find a needle in a haystack, being so distant, but it was on the list showing with Pink-footed geese.
+Other birds seen were, Great white egret and three Short-eared owls.

 Great White Egret

-Three Short Eared Owls were on the Marsh
+Three Short-eared Owls were on the Marsh

 Decca Pools

-Lapwings,Wigeon and Dunlin were present on the pools
+Lapwings, Wigeon and Dunlin were present on the pools